What happens to your LinkedIn account when you die depends on a few things, including:

 Instruct someone you trust to delete the account after you die.
 You can leave login information and instructions for someone go into the account and delete it after your death.
 Or you can have your executor or family member notify LinkedIn about your death and request that it terminate your account.
 LinkedIn has a process for this.
 Using this form, the survivor will need to provide:

-Depend on LinkedIn’s inactive policy to delete the account.
-Actually, this is not an option for LinkedIn accounts because LinkedIn does not appear to have an policy about inactive accounts.
+Don't depend on an inactive policy to delete the account.
+LinkedIn does not appear to have a policy about inactive accounts.
 Your LinkedIn account remains active until you choose to delete it or someone reports that you are dead.
 Because LinkedIn does not have a policy to delete inactive accounts, your account may remain active long after your death, which could be disturbing to the connections who continue to see your profile.
-As discussed above, your connections or survivors can report your death to LinkedIn, but you don’t know when if they will do this.
+As discussed above, your connections or survivors can report your death to LinkedIn, but you don't know when if they will do this.
 The surest way to make sure LinkedIn deletes your account after your death is to leave instructions and login information with a trusted person.

 LinkedIn does not currently allow you to decide what should happen to your account when you die, but it might someday.
 Tech companies are recognizing that users may want to control the fate of their accounts and profiles after death, and some are creating the tools for this.
 For example, Google's Inactive Account Manager allows account holders to decide whether to delete the account or pass (some) account information on to survivors after a period of inactivity.
 Keep an eye out for LinkedIn to provide a similar tool.